 IELTS: 6.5 overall with no element less than 5.5 (or equivalent)

 Entry requirements: You are normally required to have a good undergraduate honours degree (or equivalent from a university outside the UK) plus grade C or above in GCSE mathematics, science and English or equivalent.
-Prior experience (minimum two weeks) in a maintained primary or early years school is required.
-You will also need to pass the Qualified Teacher Status (QTS) skills tests and undertake a criminal record and occupational health check.
+You will need to demonstrate sufficient understanding of and insight into the role of the teacher, the classroom environment and the processes involved in learning and teaching.
+In order to show such understanding and insight it may be beneficial to undertake a visit to a maintained primary or Early Years school.
+You will need to pass the Qualified Teacher Status (QTS) skills tests and undertake a criminal record and occupational health check.

 What will you study?